jullrich/dshieldpfsense/README.md

   - ```curl https://raw.githubusercontent.com/jullrich/dshieldpfsense/master/dshield.php > /root/bin/dshieldpfsense.php```

 ## Editing necessary variables
-Before running it, modify the file to add the email address and the API key for your DShield account.
+Before running it, create the configuration file `dshield.ini` in the same location as the PHP script.
+Use `dshield.sample` as a template and customize settings as you wish.
+At a minimum, you will need to use the email address and the API key for your DShield account.
 You can find the API key here: https://www.dshield.org/myaccount.html

 ```
 $authkey='--- insert authkey here. see dhsield.org/myaccount.html ---';